Last updated: July 26, 2024

 • A body, i.e., the reviewer's feedback and suggestions for the authors, and information for the authors and readers about the validity of the article.

-• A rating, i.e., a 1 to 5 stars vote that allows reviewers to express and summarise their assessment of the article in a clear, objective, and unambiguous way.
+• A set of ratings, i.e., a 1 to 5 stars vote for overall, clarity, novelty, and impact, allowing reviewers to express and summarise their assessment of the article in a clear, objective, and unambiguous way.

 There are no hard deadlines or time limits for reviewing articles on Qeios.
 However, for invited peer reviews, we normally suggest completing the review within 4 weeks of our invitation since a timely review is undoubtedly appreciated by both the authors and readers.

-Evaluation criteria that reviewers shall consider when performing their review
+Evaluation standards that reviewers shall consider when performing their review

 1. Ethics.
 All articles must comply with our Ethics policies and must show no sign of scientific misconduct, such as citation manipulation, data fabrication or falsification, and plagiarism.